paulobolinhas/Euthanasia-Disinformation-AI-Simulator/README.md

 # Euthanasia-AI

-Script 1: Simulação de Desinformação sobre a Eutanásia por AI Script 2: Avaliação dos Prós e Contras da Eutanásia Assistida por IA
+## Script 1: AI Euthanasia Misinformation Simulation

+## Script 2: Assessing the Pros and Cons of AI-Assisted Euthanasia